theimowski/master-thesis/docs/section-research.md

 Type aliases such as `Album`, `Artist`, `Genre` are defined for corresponding database tables (lines 5-9).
 The last 3 type aliases (lines 12-14) represent database views which will be used in Music Store.

+#### Database queries

-Following is a snippet demonstrating how certain queries can be constructed with SQL Provider:
+Queries can be constructed with SQL Provider like following:

 ```fsharp
 let firstOrNone s = s |> Seq.tryFind (fun _ -> true)